-- Ice-ocean interactions are not fully understood.
-Boreholes to deploy instruments to measure conditions at ice-ocean interfaces are high priority for investigating ice sheet stability. - Hydraulic conditions in glaciers and ice sheets exert strong controls on basal motion.
+Ice-ocean interactions are not fully understood.
+Boreholes to deploy instruments to measure conditions at ice-ocean interfaces are high priority for investigating ice sheet stability.

+- Hydraulic conditions in glaciers and ice sheets exert strong controls on basal motion.
 Much has been learned through remote sensing methods, but direct measurements through boreholes to the bed are still needed to validate and interpret remote sensing data.
-Boreholes to the bed at targeted locations are urgently needed to measure geothermal fluxes and basal properties. - •Ice deformation in ice sheets, glaciers, and ice streams depend on temperature and ice rheology.
-Measurements of ice rheology from ice cores, and borehole logging measurements of temperature, diameter, inclination, and azimuth are needed to provide boundary conditions and constraints for modeling flow of ice sheets and fast-flowing outlet glaciers and ice streams. - Knowledge of spatial and temporal variations of surface accumulation is critical for quantifying the mass balance of glaciers and ice sheets.
+Boreholes to the bed at targeted locations are urgently needed to measure geothermal fluxes and basal properties. - Ice deformation in ice sheets, glaciers, and ice streams depend on temperature and ice rheology.
+Measurements of ice rheology from ice cores, and borehole logging measurements of temperature, diameter, inclination, and azimuth are needed to provide boundary conditions and constraints for modeling flow of ice sheets and fastflowing outlet glaciers and ice streams. - Knowledge of spatial and temporal variations of surface accumulation is critical for quantifying the mass balance of glaciers and ice sheets.
 Accumulation rate histories derived from short (~200 m) firn and ice cores can be extrapolated spatially to the catchment scale using radar-detected layers.
 Additional short cores at targeted locations are needed to provide a realistic assessment of surface accumulation over ice-sheet scales. - Dated ice cores can be used to infer histories of thickness and configuration of ice sheets.
 Glacial histories contained in coastal ice domes are of particular interest because thickness change near the margins is large.
 The depth-age relationship from Siple Dome, Antarctica provided key information about the Holocene deglaciation of the central Ross Embayment, and the depth-age relationship from Roosevelt Island will help constrain the deglaciation of the eastern Ross Embayment.
-Depth-age profiles from Hercules Dome and other targeted locations are essential for understanding the timing and extent of deglaciation, for example, at ice domes near the outflow of the Amundsen Sea Embayment Antarctica, as well as in coastal domes of Greenland. - •The past extent and volume of the Greenland Ice Sheet, along with the East and West Antarctic ice Sheets are recorded by cosmogenic nuclides in subglacial bedrock.
-Samples from beneath these ice sheets will provide information on their thickness and configuration during paleo conditions warmer than present temperatures, and help identify their sensitivity to future possible change.
-Short cores of basal ice and bedrock from targeted sites are needed to address questions concerning the extent of the ice sheets during past interglacial times, and the onset of continental glaciations.
+Depth-age profiles from Hercules Dome and other targeted locations are essential for understanding the timing and extent of deglaciation, for example, at ice domes near the outflow of the Amundsen Sea Embayment Antarctica, as well as in coastal domes of Greenland.

-3. Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets remain largely unexplored because of the lack of rapid access drills.
-In particular, the physical conditions at the base of the ice sheets are virtually unknown, but remote sensing of liquid water in subglacial lakes and possibly interconnected hydrologic systems raises concern about thermal conditions and basal slip potential.
-Likewise, the unknown subglacial geology of Antarctica represents the last continental frontier of geologic exploration, including landscape evolution, past paleo conditions on geological timescales, crustal heat flow, lithospheric stress, ground truth for geophysical imaging, constraints on geodynamical evolution, and relationship with past supercontinents.
+- The past extent and volume of the Greenland and Antarctic Ice Sheets are recorded by analysis of subglacial bed materials such as cosmogenic nuclide and luminescence signals in subglacial bedrock.
+Samples from beneath these ice sheets will provide information on their configuration during past interglacials to help constrain ice-sheet sensitivity to future possible change.
+Cores of basal ice and bedrock from strategically targeted sites around ice sheet peripheries are needed to pinpoint which ice-sheet sectors would add the first decimeters of sea level rise beyond present. - 3.
+Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets remain largely unexplored because of the lack of rapid access drills.
+In particular, the physical conditions at the base of the ice sheets are virtually unknown, but remote sensing of liquid water in subglacial lakes and possibly hydrologic systems raises interconnected concern about thermal conditions and basal slip potential.
+Likewise, the unknown subglacial geology of Antarctica represents the last continental frontier of geologic exploration, including landscape evolution, past paleo conditions on geological timescales, crustal heat flow, lithospheric stress, ground truth for geophysical imaging, constraints geodynamical evolution, and relationship with past supercontinents.
 Information on subglacial biodiversity and biogeochemistry is limited to the Siple Coast, with nothing known about other areas of the Antarctic continent.
 Subglacial sediments also contain information related to past ice sheet history.
 Rapid access to subglacial environments is needed to address a wide range of science questions.

 Specifically: